 Inside, photography is not allowed.
 The headquarters of the École des Beaux-arts are located in a building behind the main structure.

-Wat Phnom, located in the northeast of the city on a 30-meter-high hill covered in trees, is another place you might like to visit.
+Wat Phnom, located in the northeast of the city on a 30-metre high hill covered in trees, is another place you might like to visit.

-According to legend, the first pagoda was constructed in 1373 to house four Buddha sculptures that had been left here by the Mekong River.
+According to legend, the first pagoda was constructed in 1373 to house four Buddha sculptures left there by the Mekong River.

-Penh was the person who found it.
-As a result, Phnom Penh means “the hill of Penh”.
+It was later found by a woman called Penh, so Phnom Penh is “the hill of Penh”.

-A little zoo is located at the base of the hill, but its cutest inhabitants are the monkeys that live above your head.
+A little zoo is located at the base of the hill, but its cutest inhabitants are the monkeys that live in the trees above.

 Between 1975 and 1978, around 17,000 people who had been imprisoned and subjected to torture at S-21 prison (now Tuol Sleng Museum).